KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/docs/customize-qstacked-widgets.md

 ########################################################################
 ## LOAD QSTACKWIDGETS ANIMATION AND NAVIGATIONS FROM JSON FILE
 ########################################################################
-# ui  is the window class that contains the user interface wodgets
+# ui  is the window class that contains the user interface widgets
-loadJsonStyle(ui)
+loadJsonStyle(self, ui)
 ```

 Now lets apply the JSon stylesheet from "main.py" file we created earlier,